alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 Now we'll add a few additional preprocessing steps to our recipe:

--   Convert a date column into a Fourier series
+-   Convert a date column into a fourier series
 -   Remove date
 -   Normalize the inputs
--   one-hot encoding (add dummies)
+-   one-hot encode categorical inputs (add dummies)

 ```r